Malmö Museum: Clues - postholes, DNA and other traces from the past

 (Ledtrådar – stolphål, DNA och andra spår från forntiden) The exhibition is about the people who lived here long before us and the traces they left behind.
 From the oldest Stone Age 14 000 years ago, up to the end of the Iron Age about 1 000 years ago.
 Threads and parallels are drawn to our own time.
 The exhibition also shows how we think we know what we claim to know today about the past.

 Power over people

 (Makt över människor) The history of Malmö Castle from the 18th century to the present day is portrayed through the lives of people.
 The exhibition mainly highlights the period when the castle was used as a prison and the prisoners who were held at Malmöhus.
 The exhibition was opened in 2004.

 The White Buses operation.
-One of these buses is on dispay at Malmö Museum.
+One of these buses is on display at Malmö Museum.